-Commonweal inspires dedication and devotion among its readers and subscribers, not to mention its long-serving editors: Michael Williams (1924-38); Edward S. Skillin (1938-67); James O’Gara (1967-84); Peter Steinfels (1984-88); Margaret O’Brien Steinfels (1988-2002); and Paul Baumann (2003-present).
-Skillin is a particularly strong example of Commonweal commitment, having been part of the staff from 1933 to his death in 2000 (as publisher, he transferred ownership to the nonprofit Commonweal Foundation in 1982).
+Commonweal inspires dedication and devotion among its readers and subscribers, not to mention its long-serving editors: Michael Williams (1924-38); Edward S. Skillin (1938-67); James O’Gara (1967-84); Peter Steinfels (1984-88); Margaret O’Brien Steinfels (1988-2002); and Paul Baumann (2003-2018), upon whose retirement Dominic Preziosi was named editor (2018-present).
+Skillin himself is a particularly strong example of commitment to Commonweal, having been part of the staff from 1933 to his death in 2000 (as publisher, he transferred ownership to the nonprofit Commonweal Foundation in 1982).

 Part of the price of independence has been the magazine’s periodic ostracism from various church and political circles and, like most “little” magazines, a degree of financial precariousness.
 The Commonweal Associates, established in the 1960s, have met the magazine’s annual revenue shortfall through generous donor gifts.
 A permanent endowment fund was inaugurated in 1994, and continues to grow.

 Commonweal’s website and social media presence have extended the magazine’s reach to a younger, international readership while helping develop the next generation of contributors.
 The Commonweal Podcast, which debuted in 2018, has brought the ideas that animate Commonweal’s work to a wide audience of listeners.
 Thanks again to the generosity of donors, the College Subscription Program now provides over one thousand free subscriptions to college and graduate students each year.
 With the support of its readers, Commonweal will continue to be a venue for informed discussion and an intelligent, open, committed, and critical arbiter of American life and Catholic thought and practice.